aboyce/aws/specifics/Kinesis.md

 AWS Kinesis makes it easy to collect, process, and analyse real-time, streaming data.
 Can ingest real-time data such as video, audio, application logs, website clickstreams, and IoT telemetry data.
 Allows you to process and analyse data as it arrives instantly rather than having to wait till all of the data is collected.
 Synchronously replicates data across three availability zones.

+### Kinesis Agent

+A prebuilt Java application that offers an easy way to collect and send data to the stream.
+You can install it on a Linux-based environment, it can monitor files and send data to your stream.

 ## Data Streams

 You can build custom applications that process or analyse streaming data for specialised needs.
 You can add various types of data such as clickstreams, application logs, and social media to a Kinesis data stream from hundreds of thousands of sources.